 2. Score reading at the keyboard; typical passages include the slow movements of string quartets and symphonies.

 3. Singing; students are encouraged, but not required, to use solfège.

-For parts 1, 2, and 3 (keyboard, score reading, and singing): At the beginning of the semester (semester 1), the student receives ten exercises for each category, to be prepared for the exam.
-During the exam, the student chooses one exercise from each category, the committee chooses one from each category, and the committee reserves the option to have the student sight read an exercise from each category.
+For parts 1, 2, and 3 (keyboard, score reading, and singing): Music for these parts is given to students at the beginning of semester 1.
+The student receives ten exercises for each category that should be prepared in advance for the exam at the end of the semester.
+During the exam, the student chooses one exercise from each category, the committee chooses one from each category, and the committee reserves the option to have the student sightread an exercise from each category.

-For parts 6 and 7 (chorale harmonization and identification of score and recording excerpts): The melody and the ten excerpts are given the morning of the exam.
-The harmonized melody and the prose commentary on the excerpts are to be turned in to the DGSA by 5:00 pm on the day of the exam.
+Parts 5, 6, and 7 are administered the day of the exam.
+The harmonized melody and prose commentary on the ten excerpts must be turned in to the DGSA by 5:00 pm on the day of the exam.

 The Diagnostic Exam in Ethnomusicology has two components: an aural skills test administered during exam week in the Fall of Year 1, and an online test administered before classes start in the Fall of Year 2.
 Students will receive materials to prepare for the aural skills test at the beginning of the Fall semester of Year 1.
 The Ethnomusicology faculty will send students a link to the online test with instructions shortly before classes begin in the Fall of Year 2.
 Students at that time can access the exam and upload their responses within the allowed time frame.

 Aural Skills (end of Fall semester in Year 1)